From Self-Doubt to AIR 1 – The Unfiltered Story of Sarvesh Mehtani

 “I wasn’t aiming to be AIR 1.
 I was just trying not to give up.”

-— Sarvesh Mehtani
+Sarvesh Mehtani

 Every year, over a million students across India chase the dream of getting into the IITs.
-It’s more than just an exam.
-It’s an obsession, a pressure cooker of expectations, and a battle of willpower.
-Among those many dreamers, one boy quietly rose through the noise—and shocked the entire nation.
+It’s more than just an exam — it’s an obsession, a pressure cooker of expectations, and a battle of willpower.
+Among those many dreamers, one boy quietly rose through the noise — and shocked the entire nation.

-It was about fear, fatigue, frustration—and fighting anyway.
+It was about fear, fatigue, frustration — and fighting anyway.

-A Normal Boy With a Not-So-Normal Dream
+🧑🎓 A Normal Boy With a Not-So-Normal Dream

 Sarvesh wasn’t always a topper.
-In fact, in his earlier school years, he was like most students—decent scores, strong in some subjects, weak in others.
+In fact, in his earlier school years, he was like most students — decent scores, strong in some subjects, weak in others.
 He studied at Bhavan Vidyalaya, Chandigarh.

 His interest in science was clear from the beginning, but there was no “IIT prodigy” aura around him.

 “I never thought about being AIR 1,” he admitted in an interview.
-“I just kept trying to be better than I was yesterday.”

-That mindset—not competing with others, but with himself—is what made the real difference.
+That mindset — not competing with others, but with himself — is what made the real difference.

-The Mental Game: Pressure, Panic & Perseverance
+🧠 The Mental Game: Pressure, Panic & Perseverance

-Every JEE aspirant feels it—the pressure to perform, the weight of expectations, the voice in your head that whispers, “You’re not doing enough.”
+Every JEE aspirant feels it — the pressure to perform, the weight of expectations, the voice in your head that whispers, “You’re not doing enough.”

 Sarvesh felt it too.

-There were days he doubted his pace.
+• Days when he doubted his pace.

-Weeks where he saw others doing better and felt like he was falling behind.
+• Weeks where he saw others doing better and felt like he was falling behind.

-But here’s the thing—he never stopped showing up.
+But here’s the thing — he never stopped showing up.

-The Study Strategy That Worked
+📚 The Study Strategy That Worked

 Sarvesh didn’t follow the popular “study 16 hours a day” trend.
 His method was smarter, calmer, and more human:

-6–7 hours of focused, high-quality self-study daily
+• 6–7 hours of focused, high-quality self-study daily

-He practiced mock tests weekly and reviewed his mistakes religiously
+• Practiced mock tests weekly and reviewed his mistakes religiously

 He wasn’t trying to learn everything.